-- Applications are seen only by the Hardship Fund Team members.
-There may be occasions when we may need to discuss your case with other member of staff within the College. - It may be necessary for additional supporting information to be sought from other College staff (e.g. HoD, your tutor and personal tutor) in order for the Hardship Fund members to reach a decision, in which case we will seek your permission beforehand. - Data Protection Act (1998): ICON College complies with matters of data protection.
+- Applications are seen only by the IHF Team members.
+However, on certain occasions there may be a need to discuss the case with the other members of the staff within the College to seek additional supporting information. staff (e.g. HoD, tutor / personal tutor) to reach a decision, in which case the student's permission will be sought beforehand. - Data Protection Act (1998): ICON College complies with matters of data protection.
 Personal data will be used solely for statistical purposes and electronic records keeping.
-This data will not be passed to any other third party without your consent, except when the College is required to do so by law.
+The data will not be passed to any other third party without the student's consent, except when the College is required to do so by law.
 Any formal enquiries concerning the use of data noted here should be addressed to the Managing Director.